TrinityBalderas/foundationsCapStone/README.md

 # Tamagotchi
-This is a Tamagotchi game it has basic functionality of the toy or better known as a handheld digital pet popular in the 1980s.
+This is a Tamagotchi game, it is a remake of 1980s popular toy known as Tamagotchi or handdeld digital pet.
+This remake has the basic funcanlity of the Tamagotchi, you are able to feed, play, and clean the pet.

 # Tech Stack
 Client: HTML, Css, JavaScript, Ejs